SerKnight/face-block/avoiding_common_attacks.md

-To *Avoid Commond Attacks* for a simple application such as face-block I took the following measures.
+### To *Avoid Commond Attacks* for a simple application such as face-block I took the following measures.

+* setup an

 * Unit tested the scenarios that posed the most risk to the application